Ravagers (film): Production

 The film was shot at the Alabama Space and Rocket Center and at the "Three Caves Quarry" at the base of Monte Sano in Huntsville, Alabama.
 The Three Caves location is unique because it was one of the first limestone quarries in Alabama and for a brief time in 1962 a possible fallout shelter.

 Releases

-Ravagers is part of a long line of Hollywood-backed post-apocalyptic films from the 1970s which are difficult to find on television or home video.
-In the UK the film was released on Betamax and VHS, where Alana Stewart's voice was dubbed by actress Molly Wryn.
+Ravagers is part of a long line of Hollywood-backed post-apocalyptic films from the 1970s, many of which are difficult to find on television or home video.
+In the UK, the film was released on Betamax and VHS, where Alana Stewart's voice was dubbed by actress Molly Wryn.

 Reception

 The Los Angeles Times called Ravagers "handsomely produced but relentlessly dull... doesn't have enough story to tell."